Skip to content

 Configuration

 Agent personality lives in .starpod/config/SOUL.md.
 User profile lives in .starpod/users/<id>/USER.md.
-These are not part of the config files.
+These are not part of the config file.

 Full Reference